-Artists often will scratch their names into the wet paint if they have painted thickly onto the canvas.
+Artists often scratch their names into the wet acrylic painting (or oil painting) if they have painted thickly onto the canvas.
 In this way, their names become part of the artwork and cannot easily be removed or altered.

 When I sign my paintings, I often use a slightly darker or lighter tone of the main color in my artwork.
 By doing this my signature fits in with the aesthetic of my piece and doesn’t stand out like a sore thumb.

-When it comes to art prints, an artist has to sign their name, record the edition of the print as well as the date.
+When it comes to art prints, an artist has to sign their name and record the edition of the print as well as the date.
 This is usually done in lead pencil as is the standard convention.

 Write the details of your painting or drawing on the back of the paper or canvas.
 Write your full name, the date, the medium, and the title of your piece.
 This is especially important if you have not signed your full name on the front of your artwork.

 Choosing the Right Signature